calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defence.md

 >

-Good quality [cat6](https://en.wikipedia.org/wiki/Category_6_cable) cables were used to connect all wired devices and the RT-AC68U's default asuswrt firmware is regularly, though manually replaced with Merlin's [latest](https://sourceforge.net/projects/asuswrt-merlin/files/RT-AC68U/Release/) update from sourceforge.net.
+Good quality [cat6](https://en.wikipedia.org/wiki/Category_6_cable) cables were used to connect all wired devices and the RT-AC68U's default asuswrt firmware is manually replaced with Merlin's [latest](https://sourceforge.net/projects/asuswrt-merlin/files/RT-AC68U/Release/) update from sourceforge.net.

 >